rhel-labs/learn-katacoda/openscap/step2.md

         Description: Ensures PCI-DSS v3.2.1 security configuration settings are applied.
 </pre>

 >__Note:__ The datastream file makes references to remote OVAL content that is regularly updated.
-During scanning, OpenSCAP attempts to download the resources locally if *--fetch-remote-reesources* option is provided.
+During scanning, OpenSCAP attempts to download the resources locally if *--fetch-remote-resources* option is provided.